Superposition theorem for flexible grids

 As mentioned previously, the power flow through the remaining transmission lines can be calculated using the $\beta$s coefficients.
-We have defined the values of $\beta$ for each case in table \ref{tab:beta_values}.
+We have calculated the values of $\beta$ for each case in Table \ref{tab:beta_values}.
 Note that when the disconnected lines come from different clicks, $\beta$s is close to unity ($\beta \simeq 1$), which means that flow redistribution to any remaining power line amounts to disconnecting each line independently from the other.
 Consequently, when the values of $\beta$ are identical to the identity, the actions performed are electrically distant and can be considered as independent actions.

 In the second case, where the actions are applied within the same click, the corresponding $\beta$ values deviate from the identity.
-This is due to the proximity of the topological changes that are interacting with one another.
+This is due to the proximity of the topological changes interacting with one another.

 Therefore, the interpretation of $\beta$s can help clarify the independence of the applied action or the predominance of some actions.
 The same interpretation can be used for line reconnections, bus splits or merges, and even for mixed actions between all these elements.